theodoremoreland/Notes/AWS/Cloud_Practitioner/Cost.md

 "Enables you to centrally apply policy-based controls across multiple accounts in the AWS Cloud.
 You can consolidate all your AWS accounts into an organization, and arrange all AWS accounts into distinct organizational units." - AWS

+Root account / AWS Organization's host can control resources across entire organization UNLESS the created "with only consolidated billing features"

-Used to be a cap of 20 linked accounts
+Tentative cap of 20 linked accounts

 # Support Plans